jkaartoluoma/recommender/README.md

 ## Usage

 ### Initialization
-If you have performed the **Installation** steps before then you only need to do the following steps:
+If you have performed the **Installation** step before then you only need to do the following steps:

     cd recommendation-system

     source activate tfrec

 ### Assing the Cloud Storage Bucket
 App needs a Cloud Storage Bucket to deploy the model and to load the data.

-Assing the following environment variable:
+Assign the following environment variable:

     export BUCKET=gs://recserve_$(gcloud config get-value project 2> /dev/null)

+If you have not created a bucket for your code to run in then run the following.

+    gsutil mb ${BUCKET}

 ### Training the model

-Go to the wals_ml_engine folder and traing the model.
+Go to the wals_ml_engine folder and train the model.

     cd wals_ml_engine

     ./mltrain.sh local $BUCKET/data/recommendation_events.csv \
     --use-optimized --output-dir ${BUCKET}

-1. Parameter in ./mltrain.sh defines where you want to train the model (here it's set to local).
+1. First parameter in ./mltrain.sh defines where you want to train the model (here it's set to local).
-2. Parameter is the path where the training data is located.
+2. Second parameter is the path where the training data is located.
-3. Parameter uses already hypertuned parameters for the training.
+3. **--use-optimized** uses already hypertuned parameters for the training.
-4. Paramerter defines the output directory where the model is saved.
+4. **--output-dir** defines the output directory where the model is saved.

 ### Deploying the model